 TORONTO -- With the offseason in full swing for the Blue Jays, the organization is embracing the positives it saw in the second half of the season, while focusing on the tasks that lie ahead in order to improve.

-“There’s been a lot of excitement in and around this team over the last couple of months; certainly in the second half,” general manager Ross Atkins said Tuesday.
+“There’s been a lot of excitement in and around this team over the last couple of months; certainly in the second half,” general manager Ross Atkins said at his end-of-season press conference.
 “Having transitioned this young core is very exciting for us.

 “Having said that, it did not come without frustration.
 Obviously we understand how tough this was for fans and it was tough for us, but now we shift our focus to building upon that core and we’re very excited about what that means for our future.”